Nano-Core/Nano.Templates/Web/README.md

 ### Cloud Deployment
 The solution has configuration for three environemnts: Development, Staging and Production.
-In the appveyor.yml replace the followng environmental variables.
+In the build-and-deploy.yml replace the followng environmental variables.
-Describe cofiguation.
-App.settings vs Appveyor.
-Different environments, how settings are handled.
-It should be a secret in Kubernetes and not just config-map

 Ingress in front.
-Or implemnt layered architecture, where all services are connected to an api.
+Or implement layered architecture, where all services are connected to an api.

 API_ClIENT: Describe how to stack services (api vs svc) CREATE DB USER ON CLOUD DATABASE
 MIGRATING!!!!

 GutHub
-Appveyor
 Azare ACR - Container Registry.
 Azure AKS - Kubernetes